OHBA-analysis/osl-dynamics/doc/faq.rst

 #. **Calculate time-delay embedded data, followed by principal component analysis and standardization**.
 Time-delay embedding is described in the 'What is time-delay embedding?' section below. **This is the recommended approach for studying source-space M/EEG data**.

 #. **Calculate amplitude envelope data and standardize**.
-This is common approach for overcoming the dipole sign ambiguity problem in MEG - where the sign of source reconstructed channels can be misaligned cross different subjects or sessions.
+This is common approach for overcoming the dipole sign ambiguity problem in MEG, where the sign of source reconstructed channels can be misaligned cross different subjects or sessions.
 Here, we apply a Hilbert transform to the 'raw' data and apply a short sliding window to smooth the data.
 This was an approach that was previously common.
 Nowadays, time-delay embedding is preferred.

 The :doc:`Preparing M/EEG Data <tutorials_build/1-2_data_prepare_meg>` and :doc:`Preparing fMRI Data <tutorials_build/1-3_data_prepare_fmri>` tutorials cover how to prepare data.